propellerfactory/sharedb/README.md

 * 4023 - Cannot project snapshots of this type
 * 4024 - Invalid version
 * 4025 - Incorrect schema version
+* 4026 - Migration is to an older version

 ### 5000 - Internal error